igolemanski/python/dictionary/blind_aution_game/README.md

 Blind Auction
-Click "Open Preview" above to see this file rendered with the markdown.

 Instructions
 The objective is to write a program that will collect the names and bids of different people.
 The program should ask for each bidder's name and their bid individually.